 The site where it is believed that Mother Mary appeared to a small orphan boy selling buttermilk.
 Picture credits: Raina Lopes

-What All to Eat on your Family Trip to Velankanni?
+What All to Eat on Your Family Trip to Velankanni?

 Velankanni offers some decent food choices.
 It seems as if Mother Mary has blessed this place and all those who believe in her.